-The creation of Proinfa indicates that, without specific support, the renewable sources and the small projects would hardly be implemented otherwise.
 The Project can be seen as an example of a solution by the private sector to the Brazilian electricity crisis of 2001, contributing to the sustainable development of the country.
-Santa Terezinha Cogeneration Project thus comes to prove that with the commercialization of CERs, it is viable to develop a generation project in Brazil.
+Usina São Francisco Cogeneration Project thus comes to prove that with the commercialization of CERs, it is viable to develop a generation project in Brazil.
 This will have a positive effect for the country beyond the evident reductions in GHG.